MarkFlow

 Transforming Notion content into Word requires a methodical approach, blending export precision with converter prowess.
 This beginner-friendly guide assumes intermediate familiarity with file handling, focusing on "notion to word" as a reliable pipeline.
 We'll leverage free tools like Markdown to Word, which excels at GFM parsing for tables and embeds.

-.mdfiles per page and adatafolder for CSVs/images.
-Scan for completeness; Notion's export logs metadata like last edited dates, aiding traceability. - Preprocess Markdown if Needed: Use a text editor to fix quirks, like converting Notion's
+2. Review Exported Files: Unzip to find .md files per page and a data folder for images.
+Scan for completeness; Notion's export logs metadata like last edited dates, aiding traceability.

-- Import and Refine in Word: Open the DOCX in Microsoft Word (version 2016+ recommended for XML support).
+5. Import and Refine in Word: Open the DOCX in Microsoft Word (version 2016+ recommended for XML support).
 Apply styles via the Styles pane; for databases, paste CSV data into Excel then embed as objects.

-- Validate and Archive: Cross-check against the original Notion page.
+6. Validate and Archive: Cross-check against the original Notion page.
 Save versions with timestamps to maintain audit trails.

 Exporting Markdown from Notion: Best Practices